Chinese Table Manners - 15 Do's and Don'ts

 - Ask everyone’s opinions: vegetarians, religious taboos, food allergies, or favorite food.

-- Prioritize the local specialty dishes: Roast Duck in Beijing, Braised “Lion’s Head” Meatballs in Shanghai, Dim Sum in Guangzhou, Beer Fish in Guilin …
+- Prioritize the local specialty dishes such as Roast Duck in Beijing, Braised “Lion’s Head” Meatballs in Shanghai, Dim Sum in Guangzhou, and Water Boiled Meat in Chengdu.

 - Balance the portion of meat dishes and vegetable dishes and try to avoid ordering food that needs to be handled by hand, like crabs and snails.